-- 1.1 The purpose of this report is to provide an overview of the pension valuation adjustments applied to the draft financial statements for the year ended 31 July 2017 and to present the draft Performance Report and Accountability Report for consideration by the Committee. - 1.2 A copy of the Draft Financial Statements which incorporates the Performance Report and Accountability Report is attached.
+- 1.1 The purpose of this report is to provide an overview of the Draft Annual Report and Financial Statements for the year ended 31 July 2017. - 1.2 A copy of the Draft Financial Statements for the period is attached.